paglobal/paglobal.github.io/content/posts/tailwind-job-application.md

 I do hope and pray that I get this job.
 If I do, I look forward to experimenting with things like:

-- Using Web Components for Headless UI (to target all other frameworks at once).
+- Implementing Headless UI with Web Components to target all other frameworks in one shot!
 - Trying out Go for performance critical parts of the Tailwind libraries.
 - Building a Tailwind debugger UI.
 - Implementing support for truly dynamic tailwind classes.

 That is of course if any of these are of interest to you.
-In any case, if I don't, I wish you guys all the very best.
+In any case, if I don't get the job, I wish you guys all the very best.
 Keep at it with the great work you're doing.

 God bless y'all and until next time...hopefully!